Assessing hierarchies by their consistent segmentations: Previous work

 Only a few papers address such upper bounds.
 Most of the upper bounds were derived for local measures.
 A local measure ${\cal M}(s)$ of a segmentation $s$ may be written as a sum of functions defined over the components of the cut defining $s$.

-In \cite{pont2012upper}, local measures are considered.
-An elegant dynamic programming algorithm provides upper bounds on them for segmentations that are a-consistent with a given BPT hierarchy.
-Unlike this work, we consider binary segmentation, for which the a-consistent segmentation is trivial.
-We extend this work by working with b,c and d-consistent segmentation and by optimizing it for a non-local measure: the Jaccard index.
+Local measures are considered in \cite{pont2012upper}.
+An elegant dynamic programming algorithm provides upper bounds on these measures for segmentations that are a-consistent with a given BPT hierarchy.
+Unlike that work, we consider binary segmentation, for which the a-consistent segmentation is trivial.
+We extend this work by working with b,c, and d-consistent segmentation and by optimizing each one for a non-local measure: the Jaccard index.

-In \cite{pont2012supervised}, the considered measure is the boundary-based $F_b$ measure \cite{martin2003empirical}.
+The boundary-based $F_b$ measure \cite{martin2003empirical} was considered in \cite{pont2012supervised}.
 A method to evaluate the a-consistency performance of a BPT hierarchy is proposed.
 The optimization was modeled as a Linear Fractional Combinatorial Optimization problem \cite{radzik1992newton} and was solved for every possible size of a cut of a hierarchy (from $1$ till $|\cal L|$).
 This process is computationally expensive, and therefore is limited to moderate size hierarchies.

 Extending those previous works, a hierarchy evaluation framework was proposed \cite{perret2017evaluation}.
-It includes various types of upper bounds corresponding to boundaries, regions, and addresses supervised, markers based, segmentation criterion as well.
+It includes various types of upper bounds corresponding to boundaries and regions, and further extends the analysis to supervised, markers based, segmentation.
 More recently, the study described in \cite{randrianasoa2021supervised} introduced some new measures that quantify the match between hierarchy and ground truth.
+Both papers \cite{perret2017evaluation,randrianasoa2021supervised} address neither the exact optimization of the Jaccard index nor the advanced (b, c, d) consistencies.

-\section{A Co-optimality tool for optimization}
+\section{A co-optimality tool for optimization}

-Given a quality measure $\cal M$ over a set $\cal S,$ we want to find $s \! \in \! \cal S$ with the best score, ${\cal M}(s).$ Optimizing the quality measures over all possible node subsets is computationally hard.
+Given a quality measure $\cal M$ over a set $\cal S,$ we want to find $s \! \in \! \cal S$ with the best score, ${\cal M}(s).$ Optimizing the quality measures over all possible node subsets may be computationally hard.
 One approach could be to optimize an {\em equivalent measure} ${\cal Q}(s)$ instead.
 Measures are equivalent if they rank objects identically.
 For example, the Jaccard index and the object-based $F$-measure are equivalent \cite{pont2016supervised} because they are functionally related by a monotonically increasing function.

 An equivalent measure $\cal Q$ may, however, be as difficult to optimize.
-Recalling that we are interested only in the maximum of $\cal M$ and not in the ranking of all subsets, we may turn to a weaker, easier to optimize, form of equivalence.
+Recalling that we are interested only in the maximum of $\cal M$ and not in the ranking of all subsets, we may turn to a weaker, easier-to-optimize form of equivalence.

 \begin{definition} Let $\,{\cal S}_{_{\!\!{\cal M}}}\! \subset \cal S$ be the subset of the elements optimizing $\cal M.$ We refer to measures $\cal M$ and $\cal Q\,$ as {\em co-optimal} over $\cal S,$ if $\,{\cal S}_{_{\!\!{\cal M}}}\! = {\cal S}_{_{\!\!{\cal Q}}}.$ \end{definition}